sanger-pathogens/seroba/README.md

   * for git user:
 ```
+clone the git repository:
 git clone https://github.com/sanger-pathogens/seroba.git

 copy the databse to a directory:
 cp -r seroba/database my_directory

 delete the git repository to clean up your system:
 rm -r seroba
 ```
 Continue with Step 2.